-(8) Please describe indicators used by the LWDB to measure performance and effectiveness of the local fiscal agent (where appropriate), contracted service providers, and the one-stop delivery system in the local area.
-WIOA §108(b) (17).
+(8) Describe indicators used by the LWDB to measure performance and effectiveness of the local fiscal agent (where appropriate), contracted service providers, and the onestop delivery system in the local area WIOA §108(b) (17)).

 Local levels of performance and effectiveness of the fiscal agent is measured by comparing the actual level of activities provided under the different programs against state negotiated goals.
 It is also measured by program efficiencies and maximization of financial and human resources.
-Programs included are: youth program, adult and
+Programs included are: youth program, adult and dislocated worker programs, adult education and literacy activities, employment services program, other services provided under Title I of the Rehabilitation Act of 1973.
+Primary indicators of performance are described below:

-- The percentage of program participants who are in unsubsidized employment during the second quarter after exit from the program - The percentage of program participants who are in unsubsidized employment during the fourth quarter after exit from the program - The median earnings of program participants who are in unsubsidized employment during the second quarter after exit from the program - The percentage of program participants who obtained a recognized postsecondary credential or a secondary school diploma or its recognized equivalent during participation in or within 1 year after exit from the program - The percentage of program participants who, during a program year, are in education or training program that leads to a recognized postsecondary credential or employment and who are achieving measurable skill gains toward such a credential or employment; and - The indicators of effectiveness in serving employers established. - (9) Please describe the definition of "self-sufficiency" utilized by your local area.
-WIOA §108(b) (1)
+- The percentage of program participants who are in unsubsidized employment during the second quarter after exit from the program - The percentage of program participants who are in unsubsidized employment during the fourth quarter after exit from the program

+- The median earnings of program participants who are in unsubsidized employment during the second quarter after exit from the program - The percentage of program participants who obtained a recognized postsecondary credential or a secondary school diploma or its recognized equivalent during participation in or within 1 year after exit from the program - The percentage of program participants who, during a program year, are in education or training program that leads to a recognized postsecondary credential or employment and who are achieving measurable skill gains toward such a credential or employment; and

+The indicators of effectiveness in serving employers established.

+(9) Describe the definition of "self-sufficiency" utilized by your local area (WIOA §108(b) (1)).